Imaljonur/null-privacy-security-suite/README.md

 I don't want to choose between *"USA or China controlling my data"* — I want to keep it **myself**.

+**Platform & Development Notes**
+Currently, the Null Privacy Security Suite has only been tested on **Windows 11**.
+However, the architecture is designed to also be **Linux-compatible**, and community testing is welcome.

+This project was built **entirely by a single individual**, without sponsors or companies in the background.
+It was born out of frustration with the ever‑growing **surveillance apparatus**, the forced online account requirements of major cloud service providers, and the systematic **misuse of personal data** for advertising and sales.
+The Null Suite is intended to counter this trend, **regain control over one’s own data**, and block intrusive monitoring.

+There will **never** be a backdoor — and that is exactly why this software is **open source**.

 ---

 ## Key Features